On Finite-Index Indexed Grammars and Their Restrictions: Restrictions on Indexed Grammars

-Taking into account the latter argument and Eq. (\ref{eqproj}), by induction on the length of the derivations of $G$ and $G'$ respectively, one proves the following two claims: \begin{itemize} \item for every $w'\in T'^*$, $S' \Rightarrow_{G'} ^* w'$ if and only if there exists a derivation of $G$ such that $S \Rightarrow_G ^* w$, with $w\in T^*$, and $w'\in \pi_{T} ^{-1}(w)$. \item if a non negative integer bounds the index of an arbitrary derivation of $G$ the same does for $G'$.
-This implies that $G'$ is an uncontrolled finite-index grammar. \end{itemize} This concludes the proof. \end{proof}
+Taking into account the latter argument, the form of the new productions added to $G'$, and Eq. (\ref{eqproj}), by induction on the length of the derivations of $G$ and $G'$ respectively, one proves the following two claims: \begin{itemize} \item for every $w'\in T'^*$, $S' \Rightarrow_{G'} ^* w'$ if and only if there exists a derivation of $G$ such that $S \Rightarrow_G ^* w$, with $w\in T^*$, and $w'\in \pi_{T} ^{-1}(w)$. \item if a non negative integer bounds the index of an arbitrary derivation of $G$ the same does for $G'$.
+This implies that $G'$ is a finite-index grammar. \end{itemize} This concludes the proof. \end{proof}

 Next, it is possible to show closure under rational transductions. \begin{lemma} Let $T$ and $T'$ be two alphabets.
 Let $\tau : T^* \rightarrow (T')^*$ be a rational transduction from $T^*$ into $(T')^*$.
-If $L$ is a language of $T^*$ in the family $\UFIN$ (resp.\ $\FIN$), then $\tau (L) \in \UFIN$ (resp.\ $\FIN$). \end{lemma} \begin{proof} We will show it for $\UFIN$.
-Let us first assume that $T \cap T'=\emptyset$.
-By a well known theorem for the representation of rational transductions (see \cite{Be}, Ch.
-III, Thm 4.1, see also \cite{Gins}), there exists a regular set $R$ over the alphabet $(T \cup T')$ such that
+If $L$ is a language of $T^*$ in the family $\FIN$, then $\tau (L) \in \FIN$. \end{lemma} \begin{proof} Let us first assume that $T \cap T'=\emptyset$.
+By Nivat's theorem for the representation of rational transductions (see \cite{Be}, Ch.
+III, Thm 4.1), there exists a regular set $R$ over the alphabet $(T \cup T')$ such that

 where $\pi_T$ and $\pi _ {T'}$ are the projections of $(T\cup T')^*$ onto $T^*$ and $T'^*$ respectively.

 From the latter, one has that, for every $u\in T^*$, $\tau (u) = \pi _ {T'} (\pi _ T ^ {-1} (u) \cap R),$ so that